Reed Road Westbound Lane Closed for Two Weeks

-The contractor plans to start constructing sidewalks along 1st Street, Reed Road and US 97 beginning the week of April 20.
-During the next few months, most work will occur along the sides of the highway and local streets.
+The contractor started constructing sidewalks along 1st Street, Reed Road and US 97 in late April.
+Construction will occur along the sides of the highway and local streets.
 However, occasional lanes closures will be required and traffic will be controlled by flaggers.
 Please drive carefully through the construction zone.

 The $1.5M construction contract was awarded to High Desert Aggregate & Paving, Inc. in November 2014.
 The project is slated to be completed in August 2015.

 Keep Yourself Informed Sign up for email alerts or receive weekly construction updates.
 You will be asked to set up an account, which is free and simple.
 The email address you provide will only be used for this project.
 Simply click here to sign up.

 Key Project Components

 - Realign 1st Street and Reed Road;

 - Construct a left hand turn lane from U.S. 97 to Reed Road;